heimdal/heimdal/lib/asn1/README-X681.md

 use alternatives to ASN.1, is a pattern known as the "typed hole" or "open type".

-The ASN.1 Information Object System (X.681) is all about automating the otherwise very annoying task of dealing with "typed holes" / "open types".
+The ASN.1 Information Object System (IOS) [X.681] is all about automating the otherwise very annoying task of dealing with "typed holes" / "open types".

+The ASN.1 IOS is not sufficient to implement the magic we're after.
+Also needed is constraint specification and parameterization of types.

 Typed Holes / Open Types